pietrobraione/sushi/README.md

 ## Deploying SUSHI

 Deploying SUSHI to be used outside Eclipse is hard but feasible with some effort.
 The `mvn package` command will produce a `master/target/sushi-master-<VERSION>.jar`, a `runtime/target/sushi-lib-<VERSION>.jar`, and the JBSE jars in `jbse/target` (refer to the JBSE project's README file for more information on them).
-You may deploy them and all the missing dependencies, if you feel adventurous. `mvn package` will also produce an uber-jar `shaded/target/sushi-shaded-<VERSION>.jar`, containing all the runtime dependencies excluded Z3, `tools.jar` and the native part of GLPK and GLPK-Java.
-Deploying the uber-jar plus these three dependencies is the easiest way for deploying SUSHI.
-Deploying Z3 is the easiest part of all: Just put the Z3 binary directory somewhere, and add the Z3 binary to the system PATH, or use the `-z3` option when you invoke SUSHI.
-For what concerns deploying `tools.jar`, note that SUSHI depends at runtime on the presence of a full JDK 8, because it needs to invoke the platform's `javac` to compile some intermediate files: SUSHI will not run if you deploy it on a machine that has only a JRE 8 installed, thus, the best way to deploy `tools.jar` is to install a full JDK 8 on the target machine.
+You may deploy them and all the missing dependencies, if you feel adventurous. `mvn package` will also produce an uber-jar `shaded/target/sushi-shaded-<VERSION>.jar`, containing all the runtime dependencies excluded Z3, EvoSuite, `tools.jar` and the native part of GLPK and GLPK-Java.
+Deploying the uber-jar plus these four dependencies currently is the easiest way for deploying SUSHI.
+Deploying Z3 is the easiest part of all: Just put the Z3 binary directory somewhere, and add the Z3 binary to the system PATH, or use the `-z3` option when invoking SUSHI.
+Deploying EvoSuite is similarly easy: Put the right EvoSuite jar somewhere, and then use the `-evosuite` option when invoking SUSHI.
+Since SUSHI executes EvoSuite in a separate process, you do not even need to put the EvoSuite jar on the classpath.
+For what concerns deploying `tools.jar`, note that SUSHI will not run if you deploy it on a machine that has a JRE, instead of a JDK, installed.
+This because SUSHI needs to invoke the platform's `javac` to compile some intermediate files.
+Therefore, you need to install a full JDK 8 on the target machine, providing both `tools.jar` and `javac` to SUSHI.
 Finally, when you deploy the native parts of GLPK and GLPK-Java, be sure that the versions you are deploying are the same used during compilation.
 Improving the packaging and deployment of SUSHI is one of our future goals.

 ## Usage

-Once the classpath and the native library path point to the required dependencies, you can launch SUSHI as follows:
+Once you have set the classpath and the native library path to point to the required dependencies, you can launch SUSHI as follows:

     $ java sushi.Main <options>